apache/buildstream/doc/source/format_declaring.rst

 Sandbox
 ~~~~~~~
 Configuration for the build sandbox (other than :ref:`environment variables <format_environment>`)
 can be placed in the ``sandbox`` configuration.
-At present, only the
-UID and GID used by the user in the group can be specified.
+The UID and GID used by the user
+in the group can be specified, as well as the desired OS and machine
+architecture.
+Possible machine architecture follow the same list as specified in
+the :ref:`architecture option <project_options_arch>`.

 .. code:: yaml